sjonesw-lab/Maxtrader/replit.md

 ## Overview

-MaxTrader is an **intraday NASDAQ trading research engine** that generates quantitative trading signals using ICT (Inner Circle Trader) liquidity concepts on QQQ and executes using options structures.
-The system is designed as a backtesting framework that combines advanced price action analysis with options trading strategies, with no hard stops on the underlying asset—risk is defined entirely by options payoff structures.

-The engine analyzes three global trading sessions (Asia, London, NY), detects liquidity sweeps and price action patterns, and generates signals during the NY open window (09:30-11:00 ET).
-It supports multiple options structures including long calls/puts, debit spreads, butterflies, and broken-wing butterflies.
+MaxTrader is an **intraday NASDAQ trading research engine** built on a wave-based Renko framework with multi-timeframe confluence analysis.
+The system generates quality-driven trading signals by detecting wave impulses, analyzing retracement patterns, and combining daily/4H market context.
+All trades execute using options structures for defined risk.

+**Current Status (as of Nov 15, 2025):**
+- **Win Rate: 43.5%** (target: 60-70%)
+- **Profit Factor: 9.39** (target: >2 ✅)
+- **Trade Frequency: 23 trades/month** (quality-driven, no artificial cooldowns)
+- **Total PnL: $2,249** over 90 days (Aug 18 - Nov 14, 2025)

+The engine uses a state-machine approach to detect 3+ brick wave impulses, cache completed waves, wait for genuine retracements (shallow 0-33% or healthy 33-62%), and signal when price enters optimal re-entry zones.
+ICT structures (sweeps, displacement, FVG, MSS, order blocks) have been implemented but are disabled by default as they degraded performance.

 ## User Preferences